 The weather is one of the best parts about Rome.
 It is usually mild and sunny.
 But there are four seasons and January and February can get rather chilly.
 The summer months can get quite hot and humid.
 October is perhaps my favorite month in Rome and the Romans even have a special word to describe the mild, sunny October climate—the Ottobrino Romano.
 Depending on the special circumstances of your wedding we can help advise you on what would be the best time of the year for your wedding in Rome.

-Get married in the Eternal City.
-The memories will last a lifetime.
+If you get married in Rome, the Eternal City, the memories will last a lifetime.